Aalto Bachelor's Programme in Science and Technology - Quantum Technology

 Non-EU/EEA students selected to the Quantum Technology major will be charged a tuition fee of €12000 per academic year.
 They are eligible to apply for scholarships awarded by the Aalto University Scholarship programme.
 Further information on the tuition fees and the scholarship system.

 The study environment in Aalto University is strongly international and studies are conducted in multicultural groups.

-Aalto University also offers diverse possibilities for developing one’s global competence by e.g., completing part of the degree abroad in an international partner university, conducting practical training abroad, taking a summer course abroad or acting as a tutor for first-year students.
+Aalto University also offers diverse possibilities for developing one’s global competence by e.g., completing part of the degree abroad in an international partner university (exchange studies), conducting practical training abroad, taking a summer course abroad or acting as a tutor for first-year students.

 Cooperation with other parties

 The Quantum Technology major is a joint effort between Aalto School of Science (SCI) and Aalto School of Electrical Engineering (ELEC).
 As such, the degree programme has access to a large pool of dedicated teachers from different fields of engineering, including mathematics, computer science, electrical engineering, and quantum science and technology.
 The research in quantum technology is international and includes both national and international collaborators, for example VTT Technical Research Centre of Finland, CSC-IT Center for Science, the European Union, as well as many foreign research institutions and companies.
 Aalto University collaborates closely with the other technical universities in the Nordic region, and the university has an extended network of partner organizations in Europe and overseas.
 Frequent exchange of staff and students between these environments forms a cornerstone of quantum technology research and education.